7daytheory/quiz/README.md

 # multiplayerQuiz
-Online Multiplayer Quiz Gam using Javascript and css animations
+Quiz Game using Javascript and a REST API to grab a category of questions that are different eafch time